rcywang/d-wave-demodoc/docs/purpose.rst

 Why did I make this?
 --------------------

-Last week (April 29, 2021), I found the job posting for the Technical Writer position.
+Last week (April 29, 2021), I came across the job posting for the Technical Writer position.
 I decided to apply as the job description fits my interests in many ways, a few examples of which are listed below:

 * I enjoy technical writing and often write documents on topics in physics that interest me.
-An example of this is my :ref:`QDG`... which is currently at 42 pages.
-* I love to learn.
-I study physics in my spare time, writing technical documents and textbooks on each concept for future reference.
-I have many examples of such documents that I can share upon request.
+An example of this is my :ref:`QDG` (though I have many examples of such documents that I can share upon request).
+* I love learning -- my favourite pastime is studying physics (also math and astrophysics).
+* Feynman is my "academic idol" -- his fundamental work in QED motivated my investigation into nonlinear QED effects (namely, the phenomenon of vacuum birefringence), and his idea of a quantum mechanical computer able to behave *exactly* like nature and not imitate, drew me to the study of :ref:`neutralatomsim`.
-* I am interested in quantum simulations (see my page on :ref:`neutralatomsim`), especially in quantum research.
-In particular, I was particularly intrigued by the transverse field Ising model (TFIM) after reading D-Wave's `Phase transitions in a programmable quantum spin glass simulator <https://science.sciencemag.org/content/361/6398/162>`_  paper.
+* I am especially interested in quantum research; I was particularly intrigued by the transverse field Ising model (TFIM) after reading D-Wave's `Phase transitions in a programmable quantum spin glass simulator <https://science.sciencemag.org/content/361/6398/162>`_  paper.
+    * Generic Hamiltonians, such as the TFIM Hamiltonian, are experimentally realized using ultracold atom simulators.
-* I have experience in Python, Markdown, **reStructuredText and Sphinx (this doc!)**, Jupyter Notebooks, Git; I am familiar with HTML and CSS.
-In particular, I am a self-proclaimed LaTeX enthusiast.
+* I have experience in Python, Markdown, **reStructuredText and Sphinx** (this doc!), Jupyter Notebooks, Git; I am familiar with HTML and CSS.
+Additionally, I am a self-proclaimed LaTeX enthusiast.

 After visiting the `Ocean documentation <https://docs.ocean.dwavesys.com/en/stable/>`_, my enthusiasm for technical writing and typesetting motivated me to create my own demo documentation using Sphinx (in my spare time over the last week)... and I had fun doing so!